qoherent/ria-hub-docs/docs/content/.Installation/on-kubernetes.en-us.md

 {
   "status": "pass",
-  "description": "Gitea: Git with a cup of tea", "checks": {
+  "description": "RIA Hub: Git with a cup of tea", "checks": {
     "cache:ping": [
       {